How to Become a Police Officer in Georgia

-The Georgia police force is made up of 22,190 police and sheriff officers.1 In order to be eligible for service in Georgia, police candidates must meet the requirements stipulated by the state as well as the various local departments.
-Once the candidate has met all of the conditions, he or she must complete the intense training at one of the various Georgia Police Training Academies.
+Over 23,000 police and sheriff’s patrol officers work in Georgia.1 In order to be eligible for service in Georgia, police candidates must meet the requirements stipulated by the state as well as the department to which they apply.
+Once the candidate has been conditionally hired, he or she must complete the intense training required to become a sworn officer at one of the various Georgia police training academies.

-The Atlanta Police Department is the largest in the state and counts on over 2,000 police officers to protect the city’s 443,775 citizens.
-Currently, the chief of police is George N. Turner.
-Once the requirements for employment have been met, new recruits must complete a 22-week course at the Atlanta Police Academy, 12 weeks of field training and significant classroom training.
-The requirements to become an Atlanta cop are that candidates must:
+The Atlanta Police Department (APD) is the largest law enforcement agency in the state and counts on over 2,000 police officers to protect the city’s 480,000 citizens.7 The requirements to become an Atlanta cop are based on state minimums; candidates also must:

 - Be at least 20 years old

 - Have proof of an honorable or uncharacterized discharge (if prior military experience)

 - Pass the cognitive skills examination and personality assessment

 - Have a visual ability of at least 20/100 in each eye, uncorrected, or corrected to 20/20 with glasses, contact lenses, or surgery

 - Pass a number of physical, written, and medical examinations